SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The body of a class may contain zero or more *declarations*.
-These *declarations* may include both stored and computed properties, class properties, instance methods, class methods, initializer methods, a single destructor method, type aliases, and even other class, structure, and enumeration declarations.
+These *declarations* may include both stored and computed properties, class properties, instance methods, class methods, initializers, a single destructor method, type aliases, and even other class, structure, and enumeration declarations.
 Class declarations may not contain protocol declarations.